 Freedom Rise Cons

-- Does not earn travel rewards.
+- Earns cash back — not travel rewards.

-- Foreign transaction fee of 3% of the amount of each transaction in U.S. dollars..
+- Foreign transaction fee of 3% of the amount of each transaction in U.S. dollars.

 Freedom Rise Welcome Offer